Restaurant Profile

 From Mongolian Grill to Michelin Training

-The building at 200 South Main has been many things.
+200 South Main has been many things.
 Most recently, it housed a BD's Mongolian Grill.
 When chef Joseph VanWagner and his team took over the space, the transformation was total.

 The smash burger at Echelon has developed a cult following, and for once, the cult is right.
-It's the best burger in Ann Arbor, and we're not being diplomatic about it.
+It's a serious contender for the best burger in Ann Arbor.

 The Cocktails Deserve Their Own Paragraph

 And now there's Huna, the tiki bar that just opened in the building's basement.
 A separate operation altogether, with moody lighting, rum-forward cocktails, and a menu leaning into Polynesian-inspired bar food.
-We'll have a full review soon.
+I'll have a full review soon.

 What This Means for Ann Arbor